aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridweb/_index.md

 ```

 Gets whether to enable customer side double-click event.

+**Remarks**

 When sets to true, the control will receive customer side double-click events and you may handle these events on the server side.
 Otherwise the control will ignore any double-click events.

 **Returns:**
 boolean